SkafteNicki/dtu_mlops/projects/projects.md

 * What data are you going to run on (initially, may change)
 * What deep learning models do you expect to use

 The project description will serve as an guideline for us at the exam that you have somewhat reached the goals that you set out to do.

-By the end of the day (17:00) you should upload your project description + whatever you have done on the project until now to github.
+By the end of the day (17:00) you should upload your project description (in the `README.md` file) + whatever you have done on the project until now to github.
 When this is done one of your group members should send a email to **nsde@dtu.dk** with:

 * Link to github page